 Cognitive dissonance almost certainly accounts for the failure of many, including Alan Greenspan - a deep believer in the power of the markets, and a fan of financial instruments such as derivatives - to react to all the warnings that something was going very badly wrong in the period before the 2008 financial crisis.

 The MacWhirr Syndrome

-There is a separate though closely related syndrome, personified by Joseph Conrad's Captain MacWhirr who did clearly recognise the signs of a devastating oncoming storm but also recognised that his employers would criticise him for delaying their cargo if he sought to sail round it.
+There is a separate though closely related syndrome, personified by Joseph Conrad's Captain MacWhirr who chose to sail straight through a devastating storm because he recognised that his employers would criticise him for delaying their cargo if he sought to sail round it.
 "Suppose", he says, "I went swinging off my course and came in two days late, and they asked me 'where have you been?'
 'Went round to dodge the bad weather,' I would say.
 'It must have been dam' bad, they would say.
 'Don't know,' I would have to say, 'I've dodged clear of it.'"

-Modern executives who mimic MacWhirr do so because senior managers and stakeholders are very likely to criticise delay and expense, even if the organisation eventually achieves its objective.
+Modern executives who mimic MacWhirr do so because company Boards and stakeholders are very likely to criticise delay and expense, even if the organisation eventually achieves its objective.
 Executives therefore prefer to take uncertain and dangerous risks rather than face certain (unjustified) criticism.

 There was a classic example in late December 2012 when Shell chose to tow the Arctic drilling rig Kulluk through treacherous waters all the way from Alaska to Seattle in the middle of winter, at least in part to ensure that they avoided a $6m Alaskan tax charge which would otherwise have fallen due on 1 January.
 The loss of the rig cost Shell around $200m.